okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-mobile-app-redirect/main/android/checkfortoken.md

-Check if the user is already signed in by checking the authentication status of the active session using the `isAuthenticated` method.
+Verify that the user is already signed in by checking the authentication status of the active session using the `isAuthenticated` method.

 1. Add the following code after the `SessionClient` instance is obtained from the `WebAuthClient` instance: